Setting Correction Levels on a Training E-Collar

 Irrespective of size, breed and type of problem, it is important before starting your first active training session, that you establish the most appropriate correction level for your dog.
 While it may seem logical to assume that a small dog will need less corrective stimulation (or strong vibration correction level on PAC Buzz collar) than the bigger dog, this is not always the case.
 There are many examples of large dogs, such as Great Danes, that are highly sensitive and of some smaller dogs, such as Beagles that require a much higher level of correction.
 Furthermore, among dogs of the same breed, and even among dogs from the same litter, there can be wide variation of reaction to a particular correction level.
 In addition, the Insulating effect of the fur on longhaired breeds will often require a higher setting … or the use of different probes (see the PACDOG instructions for use).

-However, when you press the button for the first time or two, he might well overreact not necessarily to the strength of the correction – but to the surprise of it.
-Thereafter, he should no longer be so astonished at the correction.
-Most dogs should change a persistently disobedient behaviour within a couple of training sessions – at a level hardly more uncomfortable for him than a pins and needles sensation (or a strong vibration with the PAC Buzz collar).
+However, when you press the button for the first time or two, the dog might well overreact not necessarily to the strength of the correction – but to the surprise of it.
+Thereafter, they should no longer be so astonished at the correction.
+Most dogs should change a persistently disobedient behaviour within a couple of training sessions – at a level hardly more uncomfortable for the dog than a pins and needles sensation (or a strong vibration with the PAC Buzz collar).
 For some of the more determined, headstrong dogs, however, the setting might have to be increased after a period of training as they become more tolerant to the correction and begin to ignore the low-Levels.
-On the other hand, however, if you notice that he is overreacting, you have clearly increased correction to a level that is too high.
-This must be reduced progressively, till it is just enough to get his obedient attention.
+On the other hand, however, if you notice that the dog is overreacting, you have clearly increased correction to a level that is too high.
+This must be reduced progressively, till it is just enough to get the dogs obedient attention.

 For correction of serious anti-social habits, such as sheep chasing, the intensity level should be chosen initially to be at least half strength – and if necessary, be prepared to select the maximum level.
 A short correction at such high levels often only need be one-off.